code-disaster/steamworks4j/README.md

         - *public/*
         - *redistributable_bin/*

-We use [jnigen](https://github.com/libgdx/libgdx/wiki/jnigen) to generate parts of the native code, and [premake4/5](http://industriousone.com/premake) to compile native code into dynamic libraries.
+[jnigen](https://github.com/libgdx/libgdx/wiki/jnigen) is used to generate parts of the native code, and [premake4/5](http://industriousone.com/premake) to compile native code into dynamic libraries.

 ### Build environments